ishita0901/Employee-Management-App/README.md

 # Employee-Management-App
-Full-stack Employee Management App with React and Spring Boot for streamlined employee data management.
+A Full-stack Employee Management CRUD application made using React and Spring Boot for streamlined employee data management.